oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     Allow group {group name} to manage instance-family in compartment {compartment name}
     Allow group {group name} to read app-catalog-listing in tenancy Allow group {group name} to manage virtual-network-family in compartment {compartment name}
+    Allow group <user-group> to manage ons-topic in tenancy Allow group <user-group> to manage cloudevents-rules in tenancy Allow group <user-group> to manage alarms in tenancy Allow group <user-group> to read metrics in tenancy

     </copy>
     ```